 Travellers flock to Cambodia for a glimpse of the sun rising over the temples of Angkor Wat.
 Or for a white-knuckle tuk-tuk ride around its Phnom-enal capital city.
-But living in Cambodia as an English teacher will immerse you in this Buddhist-inspired culture and give you a beyond-the-bucket-list experience.
+But living in Cambodia as an English teacher is one sure way to fully immerse yourself in this Buddhist-inspired culture and give you a beyond-the-bucket-list experience.
 We like the food and one-dollar beers too!

-As Cambodia continues to recover from its turbulent recent history, the country’s infrastructure is working hard to catch up with its neighbours.
+As Cambodia continues to recover from its turbulent recent history, the country is working hard to catch up with its neighbours and become more connected with the Global world.
 Because of this, the demand for English teachers is booming.
-You have a high chance of getting a job in Cambodia.
+If you’re looking for your first teaching job, you have a high chance of getting a job in Cambodia.

 Why Teach English in Cambodia?